mouseless/baked/docs/architecture/README.md

 # Architecture

-DO is designed to have a simple feature and layer system that enables us to create software with any architectural style.
+DO is designed to be a framework that allows us to build software with any architectural style.
 Core idea is to have good separation of concerns without causing any repetitive work.
-To achieve this we need to break down an application into its individual components.
+To achieve this we need to break down an application into its individual components such as features, layers and domain logic.

+Let's dive into each type of software component to have a better understanding of how DO is structured.

 ## Domain